MitchellShiell/moduleB/littleBlackSubmarines.md

-This is an example of a moduleB repo with a single unnested markdownfile
+This is an example of a moduleB repo with a single unnested markdownfile the repo of the submodule used is [found here](https://github.com/mitchellShiell/moduleB/)